 - a.
 The academic policies of the School and College shall apply to all students enrolled in the Dual Credit programs as applicable. - b.
 Students are expected to meet academic standards (including academic progress) for College coursework.
 Semester grades and grading policies shall be outlined in each instructor's course syllabus.
 College grades are awarded on a 4.0 scale at the College.
 The School will convert the college course grades according to its grading procedures.
 The College's Office of High School Programs will provide the School with academic progress or grade status at mid-semester for their respective Students enrolled in Dual Credit courses.
 Students struggling to maintain a passing grade will be provided with options by their corresponding faculty and be advised by their College advisor or the high school counselor to withdraw from the College course in order to avoid future problems related to admissions, financial aid, and scholarships.
-Withdrawal from the College course and the College is responsible for such advising for college courses.
+Withdrawal from the College course does not result in a withdrawal from the high school course.
+The School personnel are responsible for advising Students concerning academic progress in high school courses and the College is responsible for such advising for college courses.
 The School staff and the College designee are responsible for advising and monitoring these actions. - c.
 Students who begin any semester term in Good Academic Standing, but fail to maintain a cumulative institution GPA of 2.0 or higher are placed on Academic Probation.
 Notification of probationary status is communicated electronically through students' ACES email addresses.
 Academic Probation status is cleared when students earn both term and cumulative 2.0 institution GPA and returns to Good Academic Standing.
 Students who fail to earn a minimum term institution GPA of a 2.0 while on Academic Probation (cumulative institution GPA remains below 2.0) will be placed on Academic Dismissal.
 The College Catalog provides details on the Academic Standing Policy.
 Academic policies are accessible on the College's eCatalog website at https://mypaccatalog.alamo.edu/content.php?catoid=173&navoid=10926. - d.
 Students taking courses for dual credit must be enrolled in courses coded as "Dual Credit" in the School's student information system. - e.
 The College, in fulfillment of SACSCOC requirements, will develop the off-site notification and substantive change notification letter and submit it to SACSCOC.
 It will begin the process of creating the corresponding prospectus to outline degree requirements that the School will pursue.
 The College will provide the School a schedule of when supporting documentation is required from the School.
 The School will assist the College by providing relevant information supporting the SACSCOC processes, including, but not limited to, information on the campus facilities, computer lab descriptions, square footage of facility, a list faculty teaching dual credit courses, and relevant courses taught to fulfill the requirements toward the selected degree plans for the School.